teach-afp/www/input/lecture6.md

   > runEval $ eval $ parse "let p=new 7; !p"
   7 ```

-* Unfortunately, our expression language supports pointers arithmetic (like C), so a pointer might dereference another one! -- a recipe for disaster!
+* Unfortunately, our expression language supports pointer arithmetic (like C), so a pointer might dereference another one — a recipe for disaster!

   ```haskell
   > runEval $ eval $ parse "let p=new 1; let q=new 1738; !(p+1)"